 - Georgian Salad – fresh tomatoes, cucumbers, and walnuts

 - Churchkhela & Tklapi – sweets

 My favorite is the eggplant rolls and the salad, but I also really like the khinkali and khachapuri if it’s well cooked.

 There is not much to say about the wine, except to drink as much as you can – haha!
 In Tbilisi, at many places in the center, you’ll find free wine tasting, so get an advantage of them.

 Besides the wine, you should also try cha cha, the Georgian beer, and their lemonades.

-Why do you need to travel to Georgia in 2018? #5 The vibrating capita, Tbilisi
+Why do you need to travel to Georgia in 2021? #5 The dynamic capital, Tbilisi

 Tbilisi is the capital and largest city of Georgia.